endor/kettu/README.md

 ## Thanks
-* kriesse for the elegant design.
+* Kriesse for the elegant design.
 * kjg for all the work on the transmission web client and help.
 * lenalena for introducing proper jspec testing to this project.